qngn93/qngn93.github.io/about.md

 <p>Hi there.
 I'm Quoc - pronounced like "Wook".
 Yeah.. like Wookie from Star Wars.</p>

 <p>I'm a backend Software Engineer at HP.
 On the daily, I get to solve interesting problems and collaborate with bright individuals.
-What more can I ask for?
 </p>

 <p>On my free time, I enjoy the great outdoors, playing ball with the boys and just living in the moment.
 If you'd like to connect or just say hi, don't be shy and reach out!